Woodbridge station (Virginia)

 Woodbridge station is a train station in Woodbridge, Virginia.
-It serves Amtrak's Northeast Regional line and Virginia Railway Express's Fredericksburg Line.
-Woodbridge's Rippon station is also served by VRE.
-Woodbridge station is located at 1040 Express Way, on the opposite side of the tracks of the Jefferson Davis Highway (U.S. 1).
+It serves Amtrak's Northeast Regional service and Virginia Railway Express's Fredericksburg Line.

 History

 The Woodbridge station was originally built in 1992.
-It is located near the site of a former Richmond, Fredericksburg and Potomac Railroad station known as "Occoquan Station," until 1951 when it was renamed "Woodbridge Station."
+It is located near the site of a former Richmond, Fredericksburg and Potomac Railroad station, which was called Occoquan until 1951.
 The Carolinian stopped here between 1995 and 1999.

 A second platform on the western side of the tracks was completed prior to the planned Summer 2010 initiation of express service to Washington.
 Access from northbound US 1 to the platform and elevator on the western side was included in the project.

 A planned $29.7 million project will add a third track, convert one side platform to an island platform, and lengthen both platforms.
 Construction is expected to be complete around 2027.